 Houston Bar Foundation Fellows Program

-The Houston Bar Foundation has been a service to the community and the profession for over 25 years.
-The success of the Foundation is due in large part to the commitment of HBA members, who contribute $20 of their yearly dues to the Foundation.
-In addition, the Foundation has a Fellows Program that provides members the opportunity to achieve both short-term and long-term goals for the Foundation, as well as their own charitable giving plan.
+The Houston Bar Foundation has been a service to the community and the profession for over 35 years.
+The success of the Foundation is due in large part to the commitment of HBA members through the Fellows Program that provides members the opportunity to achieve both short-term and long-term goals for the Foundation, as well as their own charitable giving plan.

 Following is an outline of the Fellows Program:

 - Fellow: Attorney can become a Fellow by contributing $2,500 to the Houston Bar Foundation, either in one payment or $250 annually over a 10 year period.*